Tourist woman visiting Budapest

 Face mist

-Long travel days can not only make your skin feel dry but greasy too.
+Long travel days can make your skin feel not only dry but also greasy.
 Airplanes don't have much moisture, and travelling can be stressful; your skin produces excess oil to compensate for both.
 Face mists can give you instant hydration on the go, plus a cool face spray feels super refreshing mid and post-flight.

 All packed and ready to go?